-Lately, there has been an influx of 2nd grade reading level men telling women what we need to do to please men.
+Lately, there has been an influx of 2nd-grade reading level men telling women what we need to do to please men.
 I really want to know where they’re finding all this audacity because it’s getting ridiculous.
 The worst part is, many women are beginning to fall for this nonsense and feel that they’re not “good enough” so they need to water themselves down to please these Dollar Tree men.
 I want to clear this up right now.
 Men of great character and high value do not waste their time telling women what they need to do to attain them.
 Confidence is silent, power is as well.
 They are too busy building empires and preparing to leave legacies to stoop so low as to tell a woman what she needs to do to be valuable to him.
-He’s looking for the woman who knows herself and loves herself so she can partner with him and bring him peace and support.
+He’s looking for a woman who knows herself and loves herself so she can partner with him and bring him peace and support.
 Alexa, play Upgrade You by Beyonce.

 Comparing Your Life to Others

-1) Practice gratitude by thanking God everyday for your home, car, career, sound mind, good health, etc
+1) Practice gratitude by thanking God every day for your home, car, career, sound mind, good health, etc.

-2) Start being happy for others who have the things you want instead of being envious, your time will come
+2) Start being happy for others who have the things you want instead of being envious.
+Your time will come.

 Thinking Should’ve, Would’ve, Could’ve